Equal pay for equal work: The difference between equal pay for equal work and equal pay for work of equal value

 According to the Washington Center for Equitable Growth using data from the Bureau of Labor Statistics, occupations that are more male dominated tend to be paid better regardless of skill or education level.

 For example, it often requires a similar level of skill and education to be an electrician as it does to be a nurse.
 However, electricians, a male-dominated field, earn more than nurses, a female-dominated field.
 In situations where, for example, the electrician is performing their job 200 feet above the base floor of an offshore oil rig, then pay should be higher because the risks are likewise higher.
-However, this doesn't explain the gap between the average work of electricians.
+However, this does not explain the gap between the average work of electricians.

 A criticism to equal pay for work of equal value is the lack of proper comparation mechanisms, it is based on subjective impressions and not based on real facts and statistics.
 As in previous example, checking statistic data from US BLS, we can prove that it is a false statement that electricians earn more than nurses.
 Based on the statistics electricians earn ~1015$/weekly while nurses earn ~1223$/weekly, so in this case proving that nurses, a female dominated field, earn more than electricians, a male dominated field.